-If you have been charged with such an offense, Anthony N. Palumbo, a New Jersey criminal defense attorney, can help.
-He has been defending individuals against lewd conduct charges in New Jersey for almost four decades.
+If you have been charged with such an offense, a New Jersey criminal defense attorney can help.
+I am Anthony Palumbo, and I have been defending individuals against lewd conduct charges in New Jersey for almost four decades.

-If you would like to discuss your case, freely and confidentially, with an experienced attorney at no obligation, contact Anthony N. Palumbo at 1-866-664-8118.
+If you would like to discuss your case, freely and confidentially, with an experienced attorney at no obligation, contact my office today at 908-643-6801.

-As a longstanding member of the legal community, a former prosecutor, and a current public defender, Anthony N. Palumbo can give you an honest assessment of the penalties you face and the best possible avenues of relief.
+As a longstanding member of the legal community, a former prosecutor, and a current public defender, I can give you an honest assessment of the penalties you face and the best possible avenues of relief.

 There’s nothing to bring relief to a sweltering summer day like a getaway to the beach.
 Every year, thousands of vacationers and day-trippers venture to Sandy Hook to enjoy its white sand, swirling waves, and great environment.

 Because of the risqué nature of the “clothing optional” area, many individuals each and every summer in Sandy Hook are charged with Lewdness due to incidents of indecent exposure when venturing out of Gunnison Beach.
-Anthony N. Palumbo is an experienced criminal defense attorney who has experience defending those accused of Lewdness and can help prevent convictions for this crime.
+I am an experienced criminal defense attorney who has experience defending those accused of Lewdness and can help prevent convictions for this crime.

 Quality Legal Representation

-During the summer of 2010, Anthony N. Palumbo represented more than one dozen people charged with lewdness in Sandy Hood State Park Beach.
-All of these individuals were ashamed and terrified of what might happen if these charges were to appear on their criminal record.
-Mr. Palumbo reassured his clients that he would be able to help.
-He was able to get all of the criminal charges against his clients dismissed and they received minor violations that did not involve lewdness, a criminal record or a loss of their driver’s license.
+During the summer of 2010, I represented more than one dozen people charged with lewdness in Sandy Hood State Park Beach.
+All of these individuals were ashamed and terrified of what might happen if these charges were to appear on their criminal records.
+I reassured my clients that I would be able to help.
+I was able to get all of the criminal charges against my clients dismissed, and they received minor violations that did not involve lewdness, a criminal record or a loss of their driver’s license.

 The charge of “lewdness” is one that most people find offensive and do not wish to have associated with their names as it may greatly impact their futures in terms of employment and other opportunities.
-As an experienced and knowledgeable criminal defense attorney, Anthony N. Palumbo took great care in securing pleas that did not involve any mention of the lewdness offense.
+As an experienced and knowledgeable criminal defense attorney, I take great care in securing pleas that did not involve any mention of the lewdness offense.

-Lewdness is a generally considered a “disorderly persons offense” as outlined by New Jersey’s Criminal Code if an individual does any flagrantly lewd and offensive act which he knows or reasonably expects is likely to be observed by other non-consenting persons who would be affronted or alarmed.
+Lewdness is generally considered a “disorderly persons offense” as outlined by New Jersey’s Criminal Code if an individual does any flagrantly lewd and offensive act that he knows or reasonably expects is likely to be observed by other non-consenting persons who would be affronted or alarmed.